Cauliflower Gratin

 Here’s an overview of how this recipe comes together:

-1. On a baking sheet, toss the cauliflower florets with olive oil and season with seasoning salt.
+1. On a baking sheet, toss the large florets of cauliflower with olive oil and season with seasoning salt.
 Bake at 425ºF for about 20 minutes.

-2. While the cauliflower bakes, make the cheese sauce.
+2. While the cauliflower bakes, make the cheese sauce in a large pot, stirring with a wooden spoon.

-3. Add the roasted cauliflower pan to a 2-quart baking dish.
+3. Add the roasted cauliflower pan to a 2-quart baking dish or casserole dish.
 Pour the warm cheese sauce over top.

 4. Combine the panko breadcrumbs with additional Parmesan cheese and sprinkle evenly over the cauliflower.